Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Boyd has caught a touchdown pass versus the Browns four times, but did not have multiple TDs in any of those games.
+- Boyd has caught a touchdown pass against the Browns four times, but did not have multiple TDs in any of those games.

-- This week Boyd will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).
+- The Browns are allowing 223.5 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The Browns' defense is 24th in the league, giving up 1.8 passing touchdowns per game.
+- With 28 passing TDs conceded this season, the Browns defense is ranked 24th in the league.

 Recent Performances

-- In last week's game against the Chiefs, Boyd was targeted six times and racked up four catches for 36 yards and scored one touchdown.
+- Against the Chiefs last week, Boyd was targeted six times and totaled 36 yards on four receptions while scoring one touchdown.

-- Boyd has totaled 217 receiving yards (72.3 per game) and three touchdowns, hauling in 12 passes on 17 targets over his last three outings.
+- Boyd has hauled in 12 passes (17 targets) for 217 yards (72.3 per game) with three TDs over his last three games.

 Boyd's Cincinnati Teammates